FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

   }
 ...
 ```
-*PlayTime* checks if we are in *play* or *pause* state and acts accordling. *StartTime* and *PauseTime* jsut create and interval and remove that they also toggle the state. *ResetTime* restore the component initial state.
+*PlayTime* checks if we are in *play* or *pause* state and acts accordingly. *StartTime* creates an interval and *PauseTime* remove it.
+They booth toggle the state. *ResetTime* restores the component initial state.
 Remember to remove the call to *createInterval* in the *componentDidMount* method otherwise the watch will start automatically.
-We now only have to add them to the render function with the new features.
+Add them to the render function.

 ```javascript
 \\StopWatch.jsx